wazuh/wazuh-chef/README.md

 ## Use through Berkshelf

-The easiest way to making use of these cookbooks (especiall `wazuh_filebeat` & `wazuh_elastic` until they are published to Supermarket) is by including in your `Berksfile` something like the below:
+The easiest way to making use of these cookbooks (especially `wazuh_filebeat` & `wazuh_elastic` until they are published to Supermarket) is by including in your `Berksfile` something like the below:

 ```ruby
 cookbook 'wazuh', github: 'wazuh/wazuh-chef', rel: 'wazuh'